ibm-cloud-docs/log-analysis/alerts.md

 4. Select **Delete**.
 5. Confirm that you want to delete the preset.
 Click **Delete**.

-## Dettach a view-specific alert from a view
+## Dettaching a view-specific alert from a view
 {: #delete_alert}

 Complete the following steps to delete a preset: